dpasca/portfolio/proj_ff2.md

 arcade racing game for mobile phones that has reached a wide distribution across multiple markets around the world.

-It's built with and in-house game engine which I developed in C++ on top of OpenGL ES.
-The game featues an unconventional presentation, common in the arcades of the 80s and early 90s.
+It's built with an in-house game engine which I developed in C++ on top of OpenGL ES.
+The game features an unconventional presentation, common in the arcades of the 80s and early 90s.

 #### My work on the project